 Sikip, located in South District of Sikkim is a very famous destination for its beautiful atmosphere.
 Situated on the banks of Rangeet River, the place boasts splendid natural surroundings and excellent opportunities for camping and angling.
 Besides, the turbulent waters of Rangeet River offer perfect opportunities for rafting.
 With lot of angling, camping and rafting, Sikip is the paradise for adventure lovers.

 There are numerous small treks and hikes.
-While we have tried to name some of them here, we are sure you can find many more in and around the forest paths, near the streams and rivers or through the silent valleys that surround Wild Flower Retreat.
+While we have tried to name some of them here, we are sure you can find many more in and around the forest paths, near the streams and rivers or through the silent valleys that surround icebeards Wild Flower Retreat, our hotel in Sikkim.

 Hot water spring on the bank of River Rangit.
 One has to travel 7 Kms by car and then 30 minutes of moderate hiking.